AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integration-adobe-analytics-ims.md

 ## Configuring IMS for Adobe Analytics integration with AEM {#configuring-ims-adobe-analytics-integration-with-aem}

-You need to create the Adobe Developer Console Project (integration) with Adobe Analytics that AEM will use, then assign the required privileges.
+Using the Adobe Developer Console you need to create a Project (integration) with Adobe Analytics (for AEM to use), then assign the required privileges.

 ### Creating the Project {#creating-the-project}

-Open the Adobe Developer Console to create an Project with Adobe Analytics that AEM will use:
+Open the Adobe Developer Console to create a Project with Adobe Analytics that AEM will use:

 1. Open the Adobe Developer Console for Projects: